karakarakaraff/100-days-of-code/README.md

 Doing this today was a bit of a distraction -- I should really be focusing all of my energy on the mobile web development stuff.
 My goal tomorrow is to put in at least four hours with the course so I can feel like I'm caught up with it.
 I only have nine more weeks to finish.

 ### Day 6
-Wow, I made a ton of progress with service workers today!
+Wow, I made a ton of progress with service workers through the [Google Scholars/Udacity intermediate mobile web development course](https://blog.udacity.com/2017/10/udacity-google-announce-50000-new-scholarships.html) today!
 Last time, I learned how to intercept a request from the browser by ignoring the network entirely and responding with a simple HTML response.
 Today, I took that further by:
 * Responding to specific requests and returning something that lives on the network (for example, for every .jpg file the browser requests, I can return the same gif, thus turning every image on the website into that gif)
   * [gif-response](https://github.com/karakarakaraff/wittr/blob/gif-response/public/js/sw/index.js)
 * Responding depending on the request and the network (for example, if the request returns a 404 error, I can return a specific response; the same can be done if the request fails due to the network being unavailable)